dorukayhan/gestalt-grimoire/README.md

         "obtainmentTimestamp": 0
     }
     ```
-7. Read the comments in grimoire.mjs and fill out conf/settings.json and conf/secrets.json accordingly
+7. Read the comments at the top of grimoire.mts and fill out conf/settings.json and conf/secrets.json accordingly
 8. If you're switching from another bot, add your commands to conf/commands.json, following the examples and this README
 9. `mkdir conf/cmdstate`

-Then run grimoire.mjs to start the bot.
+Then run grimoire.mts to start the bot.
 It should "glow magenta and open to page [random number]" in your chat if everything is set up correctly.
 **Be sure to not show the terminal on stream!**

 ### Commands